Install the CLI

 $ pagenta cron set --page stocks --every 1h ./refresh.jsUse it from Claude / ChatGPT / Cursor / Codex

 The CLI doubles as an MCP server.
-Any agent that supports MCP can deploy your HTML and manage portals.
+Any agent that supports MCP can deploy your HTML and manage spaces.
 Add this to your agent’s config:

 $ {